Nutrition labelling in stores: Guiding Stars project

 Guiding Stars is a nutrition labelling system displayed on shelf tags in grocery stores.
 Canada’s largest supermarket retailer began implemented the Guiding Stars program in 46 Ontario supermarkets in 2012, with a staggered implementation in other stores and provinces across the country.

-The timing and implementation of the labelling program in Loblaws stores and the future planned roll out to additional stores provide a unique opportunity to assess a rapidly unfolding program in a real-world setting.
+The timing and implementation of the labelling program in Loblaws stores and the future planned roll out to additional stores provided a unique opportunity to assess a rapidly unfolding program in a real-world setting.
 With over 14 million shoppers per week across Loblaw stores, this study has the potential to inform nutrition labelling practice and potentially improve consumers’ food and beverage purchases in Canada.